NERSC/Migrate-to-Perlmutter/GPU/README.md

 ****final result: 1.000000 ******
 ```

-You can try this example by replacing `PrgEnv-nvidia` with another programming environment, you will observe that CUDA API calls are not recognized.
+You can try this example by replacing `PrgEnv-nvidia` with another programming environment, eg PrgEnv-gnu, you will observe that the `.cu` extension is not recognized.
+If `vecAdd.cu` is replaced by `vecAdd.cpp` from Ex-1, the GNU compiler will recognize the file but the the CUDA API calls in it are not recognized.
 If a non NVIDIA compiler is desired for MPI then we should use the separate compilation method similar to the one discussed in Exercise 2.
 Exercise 4 elaborates on this.

  ## Exercise 4: Simple CUDA + MPI C++ program, separate compilation.
  Just as described in Exercise 2, users may need to use different compilers for their device code and the main application.
 When we have MPI in the mix, users can use the MPI build of their choice by loading the correct programming environment and then using the corresponding `CC` wrapper to build the main app and then link with the separately compiled CUDA code.